Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 ## 1. Write to SD card
 If you already have an SD card with the image pre-installed, you may skip this step.

 Using the downloaded petalinux-sdimage.wic, write the image onto an SD card that is plugged into your local computer.
-You can use one of the following tools to write the disk image, and instructions are outlined in the following resources:
+You can use one of the following tools to write the disk image.
+The instructions for writing to the SD card are included as well:
 - Balena Etcher
 [Download] (https://www.balena.io/etcher/ )
 - Win32 Disk Image